JSv4/OpenContracts/docs/upload_methods/remote_ingest_worker.md

 # Remote Ingest Worker

-The remote ingest worker runs the **full OpenContracts ingestion pipeline** (Docling parse + embeddings) on a beefy off-cluster host and streams the finished documents -- PAWLs token layer, text layer, structural annotations, relationships, embeddings, and any metadata you calculate -- into a corpus via the [Worker Uploads](worker_uploads.md) REST API.
+The remote ingest worker runs the **full OpenContracts ingestion pipeline** (PDF/DOCX/TXT parsing + embeddings) on a beefy off-cluster host and streams the finished documents -- PAWLs token layer, text layer, structural annotations, relationships, embeddings, and any metadata you calculate -- into a corpus via the [Worker Uploads](worker_uploads.md) REST API.